-To help organisations deal with this, Fujitsu has set out a 10-point security checklist
+To help organisations deal with this, Fujitsu has set out a 10-point security checklist5

 1. Define approaches for identifying data to be protected and ascertain how to access this.
 Consider an access-control approach that incorporates and integrates in-house, outsourced and cloud systems.
-2. Clearly set out the organisation's risk appetite and align cloud- procurement and implementation processes with this.
+2. Clearly set out the organisation's risk appetite and align cloud-procurement and implementation processes with this.
 3. Ensure a comprehensive understanding of legal and regulatory requirements applying to jurisdictions where providers are located and data are stored.
 4. Ensure that the relevant regulatory, corporate and industry standards apply to all providers.
 5. Build up relationships with trusted cloud-service providers.
-6. Create a cross-functional committee comprising IT, security and risk officers, and key business units to work on cloud adoption and management.
-7. Refer to initiatives such as the Security, Trust and Assurance Registry (STAR) when drawing up contracts with cloud providers, and conduct due diligence aligned with publicly available standards.
-8. Audit cloud-service providers' disaster-recovery plans and make appropriate provisions in response.
-9. Prepare for cyber attacks against both your organisation and your cloud-service providers.
-10. Build the existing security team to incorporate a more diverse range of technical, contractual, and business-relationship skills.
+6. Create a cross-functional committee comprising IT, security and risk officers, and key business units to work on cloud adoption and management. Ц · 7.
+Refer to initiatives such as the Security, Trust and Assurance Registry (STAR) 6 when drawing up contracts with cloud providers, and conduct 7.
+Refer to initiatives such as the Security, Trust and Assurance Registry (STAR) 6 when drawing up contracts with cloud providers, and conduct due diligence aligned with publicly available standards.
+8. Audit cloud-service providers' disaster-recovery plans and make